Naidanzheng/Homework-2/README.md

 The main customers are from the UK, and there are relatively few overseas customers, so online retailers can consider how to attract overseas customers and increase their sales.
 ![Country.png](https://github.com/Naidanzheng/Homework-2/blob/Master/Image/Country.png)

+## Modeling
+In clustering calculations, K-Means is a very popular algorithm, and this method is used in this analysis to mine value users.
+There are several methods for selecting the number of clusters, and the Elbow Criterion method is used here.

 ## Conclusion